micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-14-rashi_en.md

 ### passuk 18

 ### passuk 19
 <b>And went behind them.</b> To separate the Egyptian camp from the Israelite camp and to receive the arrows and the projectiles of the Egyptians.
-Everywhere else it says: “The angel of Hachem” but here [it states] “The angel of Elokim.”
+Everywhere else it says: “The angel of Adonoy” but here [it states] “The angel of Elokim.”
 “Elokim” wherever it occurs denotes only “judgment.”
 This teaches that Israel was placed in judgment at that moment, whether [they were worthy] to be saved or whether to be destroyed with the Egyptians.
 <b>The pillar of cloud moved.</b> After it became dark and the pillar of cloud completed its tour over the camp [and gave way] to the pillar of fire, the cloud was not removed as it was usually removed in the evening — completely, but, rather, it continued to move behind them to make it dark for the Egyptians.

 ### passuk 20